antonfirsov/docs/2020/05-May/tye-blog/BUILD2020.md

 ![get-deployments](get-deployments.png)

-You can now deploy the rest of the application by running:
+You can now deploy the rest of the application with:

 ```
 tye deploy --interactive